sp1thas/dropboxignore/README.md

 ## Getting Started

+⚠️ This script is currently available only for Linux. ⚠️

 ### Prerequisites

-⚠️ This shell is currently working only on Linux. ⚠️

 [attr](https://man7.org/linux/man-pages/man1/attr.1.html) should be installed in your system